Smarties98/MethPy/README.md

 ![check2](Images/check2.png)

-The bisulfite assay converts the non-methylated cytosines in uraciles, they are converted in thymines through amplification.
-Every other differences between sequence and reference are treated as errors.
+The bisulfite assay converts the non-methylated cytosines in uraciles, subsequently converted in thymines through amplification.
+Every other difference between sequence and reference is treated as a sequencing error.
+A new popup window is generated, with the error that is the first character displayed, and the type of error can be selected.

 ![check3](Images/check3.png)

 #### :card_file_box: Table<a name="header8"/>